 9. 55.3% of consumers will remain loyal to your brand if they love your product.

-According to customer retention stats, poor product quality is the main reason why 51% of customers will abandon a brand.
-Also, 23.5% will leave due to poor customer service.
-Customer experience is fast becoming essential.
+Apart from the statistic above, further data shows poor product quality is the main reason 51% of customers abandon a brand—meanwhile, 23.5% leave due to poor customer service.

-10. According to 37% of consumers, it takes at least 5 purchases before they consider themselves loyal to your brand.
+10. According to 37% of consumers, it takes at least 5 purchases before they consider themselves loyal.

-We mentioned earlier that most consumers don't convert on their first encounter with a brand.
-Even when they do, you still need to get most of them back at least 5 more times before you can consider them loyal to your brand.
+Most consumers don't become loyal on their first encounter with a brand.
+37% of the customers must be back at least 5 more times before considering them loyal.

-11. 57% of customers say that they would cease being loyal to a brand if their negative review goes unaddressed.
+11. 57% of customers claim they'll only stay loyal to a brand if their negative review gets a proper response.